 “You don't mess with the powerful owls’ breeding grounds.
 With effective nature laws, there wouldn't have been a question of there being any kind of development like that on Mt Coot-tha.”

-Taking her experience from this successful local campaign and her Movement For Life training, she’s now tackling that root problem: a lack of effective environmental laws.
+Taking her experience from this successful local campaign and her training, she’s now tackling that root problem: a lack of effective environmental laws.
 Working with her Metro-North group in Brisbane, Annie generated as many public submissions for the EPBC Act review process as she could.

 Every 10 years our environment laws are reviewed.
 As they exist now they are woefully ineffective, making the submission process a once-in-a-decade opportunity to get strong protections in place for our wild spaces and the wildlife it supports.

 Annie spread the word within her community about the importance of making a submission to the EPBC review and inspired people to make 26 submissions, an incredible solo effort.
-Using the skills she learnt with the Wilderness Society’s Movement For Life organising training program, she then worked on getting these people involved in her local Movement For Life team so they could then replicate her impact themselves.
+Using the skills she learnt with the Wilderness Society organising training program, she then worked on getting these people involved in her local community group so they could then replicate her impact themselves.

 "We need to address the nature laws because they underpin the dysfunction of the Government in being able to protect effortlessly and seamlessly the forests, the fauna and flora, the watercourses, oceans and reefs.
 The nature laws are just simply not doing the job that they're supposed to do," says Annie.
 "If enough Australians put in a submission then I believe that we have a real chance to change the laws."